-&lt;sup>57 Massoud Bassidji v Simon Soul Sun GOE.
+57 Massoud Bassidji v Simon Soul Sun GOE.
 United States Court of Appeals, Ninth Circuit.
 15 June 2005, 413 F.3d 928.

-&lt;sup>58 ibid 936; E Geisinger (n 15) 414.
+58 ibid 936; E Geisinger (n 15) 414.

-&lt;sup>59 Chitty on Contracts (33rd edn, 2018, 16-005).
+59 Chitty on Contracts (33rd edn, 2018, 16-005).

-&lt;sup>60 Janson v Driefontein Consolidated Mines Ltd [1902] A.C.
+60 Janson v Driefontein Consolidated Mines Ltd [1902] A.C.
 484, 500, per Lord Davey.

-&lt;sup>61 Enderby Town Football Club Ltd v The Football Association Ltd [1971] Ch.
+61 Enderby Town Football Club Ltd v The Football Association Ltd [1971] Ch.
 591.

-&lt;sup>62 Jesse A. Schaefer, 'Beyond a Definition: Understanding the Nature of Void and Voidable Contracts' 33 Campbell L Rev 193 (2010).
+62 Jesse A. Schaefer, 'Beyond a Definition: Understanding the Nature of Void and Voidable Contracts' 33 Campbell L Rev 193 (2010).

-above-mentioned Presidential Decree No560 of 6 August 2014 'On the application of certain special economic measures to ensure the security of the Russian Federation', as voidable or void.
+around the administrative relations between the importers of goods and customs authorities - which is not in itself surprising, given that the prohibition of import was chronologically the first measure among the recent counter-sanction regulations.
+It remains unclear, in particular, whether the Russian courts would treat a transaction made, for example, in violation of the above-mentioned Presidential Decree No560 of 6 August 2014 'On the application of certain special economic measures to ensure the security of the Russian Federation', as voidable or void.
 Resolution of this issue will depend on the position of the court as to whether the contract which violates the said Presidential Decree would also infringe on the public interests (art 168 of the Civil Code).

 The notion of 'public interest', in turn, requires additional interpretation.
-Some authors believe that the expression 'public interest' in art 168 of the Civil Code includes the interests of the Russian Federation, its regional governments, municipalities, and the interests of an indefinite number of persons.
-Other researchers point out that not every concern of a public authority is properly a public interest.
-For example, when a statute or another legal act aims to cater to the needs of a particular business community and not those of society as a whole, one cannot equate the government's interest in the enforcement of such regulation with the public interest.
+Some authors believe that the expression 'public interest' in art 168 of the Civil Code includes the interests of the Russian Federation, its regional governments, municipalities, and the interests of an indefinite number of persons.63 Other researchers point out that not every concern of a public authority is properly a public interest.
+For example, when a statute or another legal act aims to cater to the needs of a particular business community and not those of society as a whole, one cannot equate the government's interest in the enforcement of such regulation with the public interest.64